 - Don’t be disappointed: Read return and other polices so you know what to expect if the purchase doesn’t go as planned.

-- Protect your $$: When banking and shopping, check to be sure the sites is security enabled.
-Look for web addresses with “https://” or “shttp://”, which means the site takes extra measures to help secure your information.
-“Http://” is not secure.
+- Protect your $$: When shopping, check to be sure the site is security enabled.
+Look for web addresses with https:// indicating extra measures to help secure your information.

 - Now you see me, now you don’t: Some stores and other locations look for devices with Wi-Fi or Bluetooth turned on to track your movements while you are within range.
 Disable Wi-Fi and Bluetooth when not in use.

 - Get savvy about Wi-Fi hotspots: Limit the type of business you conduct over open public Wi-Fi connections, including logging on to key accounts, such as email and banking.
 Adjust the security settings on your device to limit who can access your phone.

 - Keep a clean machine: All web-connected devices ‒ including PCs, smartphones and tablets ‒ free from malware and infections by running only the most current versions of software and apps.